mesosphere/dcos-docs-site/pages/1.9/deploying-services/marathon-api/index.md

 All routes may also be reached by users with the `dcos:superuser` permission.

-To assign permissions to your account, see the [permissions reference](/1.9/security/ent/perms-reference/).
+To assign permissions to your account, see the [permissions reference](/1.9/security/perms-reference/).

 ## Resources

-[swagger api='/1.9/api/marathon.yaml']
+[api-explorer api='/1.9/api/marathon.yaml']